Find out what’s on in Saitama this weekend with the best Saitama event list on the web. If its on in Saitama, its on insaitama.com!

 Open 10 am to 9 pm seven days a week.
 The market hall closes at 8 pm.

 Metsa Village is free to enter, but you do have to pay for parking.
-And it costs 1,500 yen per day on a weekday and 2,500 yen on a weekend.
-And not only do you have to pay for it, you also have to book it!
-No booking, no parking.
+It costs 1,500 yen per day on a weekday and 2,500 yen on a weekend if you have booked in advanced.
+If you haven’t booked it costs 100 yen for 10 minutes on a weekday and 500 yen for half an hour on the weekend.
+They introduced an upper cap of 1,800 yen maximum payment on a weekday and 3,000 yen on a weekend.
+Priority is always given to those customers who’ve booked a parking spot in advance.
 You can book from the official website (Japanese language only) here.

 Metsa Village Access: